aghoshpro/Manimation/README.md

 * `-n <number>` to skip ahead to the `n`'th animation of a scene.
 * `-f` to make the playback window fullscreen

 Take a look at custom_config.yml for further configuration.
 To add your customization, you can either edit this file, or add another file by the same name "custom_config.yml" to whatever directory you are running manim from.

 For example [this is the one](https://github.com/3b1b/videos/blob/master/custom_config.yml) for 3blue1brown videos.
 There you can specify where videos should be output to, where manim should look for image files and sounds you want to read in, and other defaults regarding style and video quality.

 Look through the [example scenes](https://3b1b.github.io/manim/getting_started/example_scenes.html) to get a sense of how it is used, and feel free to look through the code behind [3blue1brown videos](https://github.com/3b1b/videos) for a much larger set of example.

-Note, however, that developments are often made to the library without considering backwards compatibility with those old videos.
+**Note**, however, that developments are often made to the library without considering backwards compatibility with those old videos.
 To run an old project with a guarantee that it will work, you will have to go back to the commit which completed that project.

-### Documentation
+## Documentation
 Documentation is in progress at [3b1b.github.io/manim](https://3b1b.github.io/manim/).
 And there is also a Chinese version maintained by [**@manim-kindergarten**](https://manim.org.cn): [docs.manim.org.cn](https://docs.manim.org.cn/) (in Chinese).

 [manim-kindergarten](https://github.com/manim-kindergarten/) wrote and collected some useful extra classes and some codes of videos in [manim_sandbox repo](https://github.com/manim-kindergarten/manim_sandbox).